-Most inclusive option: Wherever possible, children and young people will be provided with an education within their own community and/ or within their own catchment school (the ASL Act)

-Staged intervention: If there are concerns about how a child or young person is coping within a mainstream placement, the model of staged intervention will be followed and this may include multi-agency meetings to assess and plan with all available resources (ASL Act).
-There is a particular focus in gathering the views of children, young people and their parents relating to the support required to minimise barriers to learning

-Links to community: If it is agreed that a placement out with a child's community is appropriate to meet their needs, it is important to consider ways in which a child can maintain links and relationships with peers from their own community (ASL Act)

-Involvement of child and parent/ carer: It is vital that the child and young person and parents/ carers are involved in all of these processes and that the child or young person's views are taken account of in any decisions made (UNCRC) (the ASL Act and The Children (Scotland) Act 1995)

-ASN legislation: all processes and meetings will comply with the timescales of the ASN legislation.
+- Most inclusive option: Wherever possible, children and young people will be provided with an education within their own community and/or within their own catchment school (the ASL Act); - Staged intervention: If there are concerns about how a child or young person is coping within a mainstream placement, the model of staged intervention will be followed and this may include Team Around the Child meetings to assess and plan with available resources (the ASL Act).
+There is a particular focus in gathering the views of children, young people and their parents relating to the support required to minimise barriers to learning; - Links to community: If it is agreed that a placement out with a child's community is appropriate to meet their needs, it is important to consider ways in which a child can maintain links and relationships with peers from their own community (the ASL Act); - Involvement of child and parent/carer: It is vital that the child, young person and parents/ carers are involved in all of these processes, and that the child or young person's views are taken account of in any decisions made.
+(UNCRC) (the ASL Act)and the Children (Scotland) Act 1995); - ASN legislation: all processes and meetings will comply with the timescales of the ASN legislation.

-Equal Opportunities and Inclusion

 Each school has a Pupil Support Coordinator or named individual for that establishment (if this is not the same individual) who has pastoral care responsibilities to ensure each child's needs are met.
 They will work alongside Pupil Support staff within their own school and also centrally.
-Central staff include Inclusion Co-ordinators, ASN teams, Psychological Services and Quality Improvement Managers
+Central staff include Inclusion Co-ordinators, ASN teams, Psychological Services and Quality Improvement Managers.